Package eremitalpa

 subplot_taxa_shifts

-dict of str -> tuple of float A mapping from taxon names to tuples (x_shift, y_shift).
+dict of str -> tuple of float A mapping from taxon names to tuples (dx, dy).
 These values control the position of the subplot axes relative to their respective nodes.
+Uses axes coordinates (i.e. a value of 1 would shift an entire ax worth of distance).

 fun